xxlalfredo99/Todo-React/README.md

 introduce the concept of hooks.
 Hooks are a way to "attach" additional behavior to a component.
-There are a multitude of default hooks provided in React but the ones you will use most often likely will be `useState`, `useEffect`, `useRef` and `useMemo`.
+There are a multitude of default hooks provided in React but the ones you will use most often likely will be `useState`, `useEffect`, and `useRef`.
 The real power behind hooks is that you can build your own hooks out of the basic hooks which provides a powerful level of abstraction.
 When naming hooks, it is convention to prefix them with "use".
 Now, back to our issue here.
 We want to retain the value of `items` every time `App`